-To assure that radiography students repeating unsatisfactory radiographs are under the direct supervision of a qualified radiographer an ARRT registered radiographer is physically present in the examination room, during the actual conduct of examination, when a student repeats an image, regardless of the students' skill level or prior achieved competency and the ARRT registered qualified radiographer must approve the student's procedure prior to re-exposure.
+Students repeating unsatisfactory radiographs must be under the direct supervision of an ARRT registered radiographer that is physically present in the examination room, during the actual conduct of the examination, when a student repeats an image, regardless of the students' skill level or prior achieved competency and the ARRT registered qualified radiographer must approve the student's procedure prior to re-exposure.
 This supervision policy will assure patient safety and proper educational practices.

-After completion of the examination that included repeat radiographic images, the Registered Radiographer must document and verify their presence of the repeat radiographic images by placing their initials on the clinical experience log.
+After completion of the examination that included repeat radiographic images, the ARRT registered radiographer must verify their presence during the repeat images by placing their initials on the clinical experience log.